mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-rules.md

 There are more sophisticated activation strategies possible and they are discussed in [Activation Strategies](mimcss-guide-activation-strategies.html) unit.

 Activating and deactivating style definitions is a DOM writing activity.
 Without the proper care writing to the DOM can have adverse effects such as layout thrashing.
 Mimcss provides several methods of *activation scheduling*.
-The `$activate` and `$deactivate` functions have an optional parameter `schedulerType` that can be used to specify what scheduling/activation method to use.
+The `activate` and `deactivate` functions have an optional parameter `schedulerType` that can be used to specify what scheduling/activation method to use.
 Alternatively (and preferably) a default scheduling method can be set using the `setDefaultSchedulerType` function.

 Mimcss supports several built-in scheduler types and allows the library users to create their own schedulers.
 For more information see the [Activation Scheduling](mimcss-guide-activation-scheduling.html) unit.